jontek2/A-better-print_start-macro/README.md

 ## :warning: Required changes in your slicer :warning:
 You need to update your "Start G-code" in your slicer to be able to send data from slicer to this macro.
 Click on the slicer you use below and read the instructions.

-<b>NOTE:</b> The CHAMBER call can be omitted out for the SV08, unless you have installed a CHAMBER thermistor.
-If you have a thermistor, by default, if the bed is 90C or above the chamber thermistor will be called and wait until the slicer defined chamber temp.
+<b>NOTE:</b> The CHAMBER call can be omitted out for the SV08.
+If you have a thermistor, by default, when the bed is 90C or above the chamber thermistor will be called and wait until the slicer defined chamber temp.
+If you do not wish to use chamber thermistor, see the "No chamber thermistor" variants.

 e.g. dont add `CHAMBER=[chamber_temperature]` to your slicer if you don't have a chamber thermistor.

 <details>
-<summary>SuperSlicer</summary>
+<summary>SuperSlicer w/ chamber thermistor</summary>
 In Superslicer go to "Printer settings" -> "Custom g-code" -> "Start G-code" and update it to:

 ```